ceph/ceph/doc/cephadm/upgrade.rst

 ----------------------

-This alert (``UPGRADE_NO_STANDBY_MGR``) means that Ceph does not detect an active standby manager daemon.
-In order to proceed with the upgrade, Ceph requires an active standby manager daemon (which you can think of in this context as "a second manager").
+This alert (``UPGRADE_NO_STANDBY_MGR``) means that Ceph does not detect an active standby Manager daemon.
+In order to proceed with the upgrade, Ceph requires an active standby Manager daemon (which you can think of in this context as "a second manager").

-You can ensure that Cephadm is configured to run 2 (or more) managers by running the following command:
+You can ensure that Cephadm is configured to run two (or more) Managers by running the following command:

 .. prompt:: bash #

   ceph orch apply mgr 2  # or more

-You can check the status of existing mgr daemons by running the following
+You can check the status of existing Manager daemons by running the following
 command:

 .. prompt:: bash #

   ceph orch ps --daemon-type mgr

-If an existing mgr daemon has stopped, you can try to restart it by running the following command:
+If an existing Manager daemon has stopped, you can try to restart it by running the following command:

 .. prompt:: bash #